Skip to main content

 API key isolationStored locally, never transmitted

-Agent authenticationJWT, server-signed, scoped per agent
+Agent authenticationSigned token, scoped per agent

-Telegram webhook integrityHMAC-SHA256 on every request
+Webhook integrityCryptographic signature on every request

 User authorizationTelegram user ID check before every command